RurikV/ajasta-app/README.md

 - DB_URL (default jdbc:postgresql://localhost:15432/admin; for containers use jdbc:postgresql://ajasta-postgres:5432/ajastadb)
 - DB_USERNAME, DB_PASSWORD
 - JWT_SECRET, MAIL_USERNAME, MAIL_PASSWORD, AWS_*, STRIPE_* (optional)

+Notes about AWS credentials:
+- The backend can run without providing AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+If they are not set, it falls back to AWS DefaultCredentialsProvider (env, profile, instance role).
+This prevents startup failures when keys are blank.
+- You can still set AWS_REGION and AWS_S3_BUCKET as needed.

 1) Build images
 - Postgres: